j-taka/JointParametersFrom6DOFTrajectory/README.md

 This program is for estimating joint parameters from 6DOF relative trajectory between two links.

+See the details from
+1. Yoshihiro Sato, Jun Takamatsu, Hiroshi Kimura, Katsushi Ikeuchi, “Recognition of a Mechanical Linkage Based on Occlusion-Robust Object Tracking,” IEEE International Conference on Multisensor Fusion and Integration for Intelligent Systems (MFI2003) , 2003.
+2. Jun Takamatsu, “Abstraction of Manipulation Tasks to Automatically Generate Robot Motion from Observation,” Ph.D.
+Thesis , the University of Tokyo, Feb.
+2004

 # Introduction

 The joint to be hundled are